10 Important Panama Canal Facts Everyone Should Know

-As per records available, the first ship to cross Panama Canal was SS Ancon.
-She was an American flag cargo and passenger ship owned by Boston Steam Ship Company.
-She was about 150 meters in length, 18 meters in beam, about 9600 Gross Registered Tonnage and drew a draft of about 8.8 meters.
-She played a very important role in building the canal by ferrying workers, construction material and notably massive amounts of cement from New York to Panama for construction of Panama Canal.
+As per records, the first ship to cross Panama Canal was SS Ancon.
+She was an American flag cargo and passenger ship owned by the Boston Steam Ship Company.
+She was about 150 meters in length, 18 meters in beam, about 9600 Gross Registered Tonnage, and drew a draft of about 8.8 meters.
+She played a vital role in building the canal by ferrying workers, construction material, and notably massive amounts of cement from New York to Panama for constructing the Panama Canal.

-3. How much time is saved by crossing the Panama Canal?
+3. How much time is saved by crossing It?

-Panama Canal was first envisioned by Charles V Holy Roman Emperor and king of Spain in the year 1534.
-He was convinced that a canal across the isthmus of Panama would greatly reduce the distance between Spain and Peru, thus giving them a military advantage over Portuguese.
-Though it took nearly four centuries for his dream to materialize, since its inauguration, Panama Canal has reduced the sailing distance from Atlantic to Pacific and vice versa by a huge 8000 nautical miles (approximately).
+Panama Canal was first envisioned by Charles V, Holy Roman Emperor, and king of Spain, in the year 1534.
+He was convinced that a canal across the isthmus of Panama would significantly reduce the distance between Spain and Peru, thus giving them a military advantage over the Portuguese.
+Though it took nearly four centuries for his dream to materialize, since its inauguration, Panama Canal has reduced the sailing distance from the Atlantic to the Pacific and vice versa by a vast 8000 nautical miles (approximately).
 If we sail with an average speed of about say 15 knots, then it will be 22 long days!

 Panama Canal Facts Infographic: